 Many dads do not consider themselves dancers, even though they may have taken a class as a college freshman.
-So when our daughters have a big event like a promenade, a coming out party or (gasp!) her wedding reception, dads may need to learn a few dance steps to get us by.
+So when your daughter has a big event like a promenade, a coming out party or (gasp!) her wedding reception, dads may need to learn a few dance steps to get us by.

 The waltz is a dance which has morphed over time from an old German folk dance, and it is danced to a 1-2-3 beat.
 Most waltzes are slow, and by mastering the basic dance step, you can survive the waltz pretty easily.